vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 # Getting Started

-To get started with making your contribution, you'll need to get your hands on the code.
-You can do this one of two ways ~ if you're a member of the organization, since you'll have push permissions, you can clone mainframe's repository itself with the following command.
+If you are a member of the organization, create a branch and a pull request when you are finished.

 ```sh
 git clone https://github.com/vipyrsec/dragonfly-mainframe.git
 ```

-Otherwise, you'll have to fork the repository and make your changes on that fork.
-To do so, navigate to [https://github.com/vipyrsec/dragonfly-mainframe](), and near the top of the page where it says `Fork`, hit the dropdown and select the `Create a new fork` button.
+Otherwise, work from a fork of the repository and create a pull request when you're done.
 Once you've forked the repository, go ahead and clone that fork with the following command.

 ```sh